 I was going to wait until I had a little more to show for it – until I got my package of materials in the mail – but I can’t keep it in any longer.
 On Tuesday evening I did something big.

-I enrolled at the Institute of Integrative Nutrition.
+I enrolled at the Institute for Integrative Nutrition.
 I am going back to school!

 Starting January 13, 2014, I will be a student again.